Foundation / Corporation

 For questions about the El Camino Healthcare District Grant, please email CommunityBenefit_ECHD@elcaminohealth.org.

 El Camino Healthcare District (ECHD) Board of Directors

 2500 Grant Road - M/S 1C31

-Hospital: Los Altos, Mountain View and Sunnyvale as well as other parts of northern Santa Clara County, including Los Gatos, Saratoga, Campbell, San Jose, Cupertino and Santa Clara.
+El Camino Health: El Camino Health’s service area includes the El Camino Healthcare District’s cities of Los Altos, Los Altos Hills, Mountain View and Sunnyvale as well as other parts of northern Santa Clara County, including Los Gatos, Saratoga, Campbell, San Jose, Cupertino and Santa Clara.